Is stress something that happens to us or is stress the result of our interpretations and reactions to events?

 Stress is subjective

-Schwarzer and Taubert (2002) emphasized that stressors do not necessarily exist except through the interpretation of the individual.
+Schwarzer and Taubert (2002) emphasized that stressors exist mostly in the individual's interpretation.
+The event itself does not cause stress.
+The individual's reading of and inability to handle the event cause stress.
 Goals and expectations may create opportunities and risks.
-Striving for rewards, goals, and benefits can generate unanticipated stress.
+Striving for rewards, goals, and benefits can generate unanticipated stress when we perceive events as threats.

 Schwarzer and Taubert (2002) observed that stress can reflect past and future encounters and that these encounters can be either certain or uncertain.
 An individual may suffer from distressing events earlier in life, may struggle with current events, and may fear future events.
 Mourning the past, fearing the present, and dreading the future do not generally combine as a functional coping strategy.

 Due to the complexity of stress, especially in social contexts, coping cannot be understood by merely understanding and managing fight-and-flight and rest-and-relax modes.
 Functional coping depends on context, perspective, pre-action, and reaction.
-“One can cope before a stressful event takes place, while it is happening, or afterward” (p.
+“One can cope before a stressful event takes place, while it is happening, or afterward” (Schwarzer and Taubert, 2002, p.
 7).
-Schwarzer and Taubert identified four coping strategies that exist on planes between past harm and future threats, and certain or uncertain: reactive, anticipatory, preventive, and proactive [See Image 3].
+This illuminates four coping strategies that exist on planes between past harm and future threats, and certain or uncertain: reactive, anticipatory, preventive, and proactive [Image: Proactive Coping Theory].

 Anticipatory coping refers to dealing with imminent events that may be threatening or challenging, like a test or a job interview.
 Anticipatory coping strategies can include engaging in problem-solving, increasing effort, enlisting help, and investing resources.
-A key to successful anticipatory coping is developing coping self-efficacy, the optimistic belief that the individual can meet the challenge.
+A key to successful anticipatory coping is developing self-efficacy in coping, the optimistic belief that the individual can meet and beat the challenge.

-Although proactive coping theory seems to provide a functional strategy for developing resilience to grow from experiences, while strengthening adaptability to future events, it is missing at least two critical coping strategies.
+Although proactive coping theory provides a building block for developing a functional strategy for preparing for and facing challenges for growth, it is missing some potentially important coping strategies for modern life.
 Most glaring is a category for existential coping, how people interpret and cope with immediate events that can be certain, imagined, or distorted.
-Similarly, the theory does not seem to consider a category for false memory coping, how people cope with imagined or distorted past events.
-Imagined events may seem just as real to the individual as certain events; however, recognizing the limitations of subjective memory might help facilitate functional coping strategies more grounded in reality.
+Similarly, the theory does not seem to consider a category for false-memory coping, how people cope with imagined or distorted past events.
+A possible third category is proxy-coping, how people cope with events that are faced by others but not experienced by the individual.
+Events that are imagined or experienced in proxy may seem just as real or even worse to the individual learning about a remote event than it is for the people facing the actual event.
+Recognizing the limitations of subjective memory and interpretation might help facilitate functional coping strategies more grounded in reality.

 Lazarus, R. S. (1991).
 Emotion and adaptation.
 London: Oxford University Press.